rbale0831/Heart-Attack-Predictor/README.md

 What is AutoML?<br>
 Automated machine learning (AutoML) is the process of automating the tasks of applying machine learning to real-world problems. <br>
-We will be using EvalML Library for this project
+We will be using EvalML Library for this project<br>
+__EvalML__ :- Its is an Open-source AutoML library written in python that automates a large part of the machine learning process and we can easily evaluate which machine learning pipeline works better for given set of data.